 The Handi Soft Turn Pad is a turning pad used for helping someone getting into or out of a car.
-It can also be used to help patients when getting in and out of bed or dining chairs without arms on the chair.
+It can also be used to help Patients when getting in and out of a bed or a chair.

-The Pad can be used upside down, with the vinyl side up, if the person is incontinent.
-This will make it easier to wipe clean is required.
-It can be sprayed and wiped between people or removed for washing.
+The Handi Soft Turn Pad can be used upside down, with the vinyl side up, if the person is incontinent.
+This will make it easier to wipe clean if required.
+It can be sprayed and wiped clean, or removed for washing.

 It is very flexible and is made from two foam Pads with a central swivel mechanism.
-They two Pads rotate on each other.
+The two Pads rotate on each other.

 After the journey is over they can then turn themselves again to get out of the car.

 An alternative turning pad to consider is the Car Seat Slide Pads (sold separately).
 This is often better than the Handi Soft Turn Pad which uses a swivel mechanism in the middle.

 Item # 5195 (Standard) 42cm / 16.5″ diamter

 Item # 5195L (Large) 51cm / 20″ diameter